joshdemoss/Seed-Security-Labs/README.md

 In this project I was able to poison the ARP cache of neighboring systems by associating my MAC address with the IP address of other devices stored in other host's ARP cache.
 This way when Alice wants to send something to Bob, traffic will be forwarded to me where I can modify it before sending it on to Bob.
 Likewise I can also modify the replys sent back from Bob.

 # XSS Attack:
 This attack was done on a out dated and vulnerable social media application.
 By inserting JavaScript into specific fields, I was able to develop a worm that would spread to other users and steal secret information.
-Since multiple different attacks were performed, it seemed more appropriate to include a pdf of the report I did on the project rather than individual code snippets.
+Since multiple different attacks were performed, it seemed more appropriate to include a pdf of the report along with the main attack which is stored as a java file (xss.java) for the sake of having github color code the file.